newhuo-tech/trade-docs/source/index.html.md

 # Introduction

-Welcome to use New HuoBrokerage API!
+Welcome to use New Huo Brokerage API!

-This Document is the one and only official Doc of New HuoBrokerage API.
-Any updates regarding functions and services provided by New HuoBrokerage API will be posted here in an ongoing way.
+This Document is the one and only official Doc of New Huo Brokerage API.
+Any updates regarding functions and services provided by New Huo Brokerage API will be posted here in an ongoing way.

 Please read the following contents of Brokerage OTC API in detail

 Chapter I: Overview

-- **Quick Start**: This section provides a brief but all-round introduction of New HuoBrokerage API.
-It is of great help for first-time users of New HuoBrokerage API.
+- **Quick Start**: This section provides a brief but all-round introduction of New Huo Brokerage API.
+It is of great help for first-time users of New Huo Brokerage API.
-- **FAQs**: This section lists frequently asked questions in the course of using New HuoBrokerage API, as well as general queries without regard to API.
+- **FAQs**: This section lists frequently asked questions in the course of using New Huo Brokerage API, as well as general queries without regard to API.
 - **Contact Us**: This section guides you to contact us for solutions to various questions.

 Chapter II consists of detailed introduction of interface types, each type explained in one section: